degreed-data-engineering/data-engineering-code-challenge/README.md

 When you're finished, you can either email us an archive or link us to a (private) repository with your submission.
 We'd like you to keep your personal code private - at least for now - so that other candidates don't end up copying from (or being intimidated by!) your solution.
 We're not overly concerned about this, though, so you can use a public Github repo too, as long as you're OK taking it offline once we've reviewed it together.
 Appreciate it!

 ### Expectations
-We don't expect you to have production-quality code for this challenge; set a timelimit for whatever time you can spare (no longer than three to four hours, please) and tackle the problem like you would for building a proof-of-concept solution.
-We'll have you walk us through your solution on our debrief call to discuss how you'd take this to the next stage, though, so we do expect to be able to understand what you've done!
+We don't expect you to have production-quality code for this challenge; set a timelimit for whatever time you can spare (no longer than two hours, please) and tackle the problem like you would for building a proof-of-concept solution.
 In other words, we definitely prefer *code quality* over *code quantity*.

 ### TL;DR
 * Build a (simple) transform pipeline that computes the URL hostname for a dataset of completions
 * Use Python for this challenge, but any libraries and tools you prefer
 * Use the sample CSV dataset for input
 * Submit your code as a ZIP file or a private repo; something we can review together
 * Write good, clean code, but not production quality!
-We'll have you walk through the code in your debrief call
-* Spend no more than 4 hours on this challenge - we know your time is valuable
+* Spend no more than 2 hours on this challenge - we know your time is valuable
 * Use the Internet!
 It's not cheating to Google stuff (but do cite your sources for any code you directly copy)
 * Assume requirements will change over time and we'll want to improve all of this later :)

 ## Dataset
-You can download the dataset attached to this gist below ([Degreed Example Completions](https://github.com/dg-rr/data-engineering-code-challenge/blob/master/data/Degreed_ExampleCompletions.csv)).
+The dataset can be found in the `data` directory - [Degreed Example Completions](data/Degreed_ExampleCompletions.csv).

-It's a CSV file of sample data pulled from some our internal Degreed team usage, anonymized, cleaned up, and with most of the unrelated columns removed for clarity.
+It's a CSV file of sample data pulled from some of our internal Degreed team usage, anonymized, cleaned up, and with most of the unrelated columns removed for clarity.
 The schema is simply:

 Column     | Description
 -----------|--------------------------------------------